Autoimmune Diet: Top 12 Best Foods to Reduce Inflammation

 Olives and Extra Virgin Olive Oil

 Consuming olives and extra virgin olive oil is great for reducing inflammation.
 Olives and olive oil contain anti-inflammatory compounds such as antioxidants, macronutrients, and monounsaturated fatty acids.
-Olives fiber, vitamin E, vitamin, copper, and calcium.
-Olives and olive oil should be key components of a well formulated autoimmune diet.
+Olives contain fiber, vitamin E, vitamin, copper, and calcium.
+Olives and olive oil should be key components of a well-formulated autoimmune diet.

 Olive oil contains biologically active phenolic compounds (polyphenols) (8).
 Phenolic compounds have positive effects on plasma lipoproteins, oxidative damage, inflammatory markers, platelet and cellular function, and antimicrobial activity.